algorithm0r/SuperMarioBros/.github/pull_request_template.md

 Please fill in the form below.
 For the checkbox, use [x] to have a checkmark.
 For example:

-- [x] With a checkmark
+- [x] With a checkmark.
-- [ ] Without a checkmark
+- [ ] Without a checkmark.

 This should not affect the way whether your pull request is accepted or not.
 Think of it like a survey and documentation, so the reviewers and future developers can follow your PR easier.

 1. Have you included *.gitignore* file?
-Or manually remove config and environment files from this submission?
-The answer should be yes in this case.
+Or manually remove config and environment files (E.g: *node_modules* folder, Eclipse IDE files) from this submission?
+The answer should be **Yes** in this case.

    - [ ] Yes
    - [ ] No